osisoft/PI-Adapter/V1/Diagnostics/Stream count.md

 ---
-uid: StreamCountDiagnostics
+uid: StreamCount
 ---

-# Stream Count diagnostics
+# Stream count

 The Diagnostics.StreamCountEvent dynamic type includes these values, which are logged in a stream with the id {componentid}.StreamCount.
 The stream count and type count include only types and streams created for sequential data received from a data source.